OffchainLabs/nitro/changelog/kolbyml-nit-4481.md

+### Configuration
+- Add `--execution.dangerous.benchmarking-sequencer.enable` to enable the benchmarking sequencer RPC (only available in builds with the `benchmarking-sequencer` build tag).

 ### Internal
-- Add bench sequencer RPC, config, and tests behind the benchsequencer build tag.
+- Add benchmarking sequencer RPC (`benchseq`) and system tests behind the `benchmarking-sequencer` build tag.